4 min read

 Call or Email

-Use a phone call when:
+Use a phone call when you need to:

 Call or Text

-Use texting to:
+Use texting when you need to:

 • Answer a quick question about a product or service.